Trump administration freezing fuel efficiency penalties

 Reuters reported in April that officials expect the final rule will include a small increase in yearly fuel-efficiency requirements.

-(Reporting by David Shepardson; Editing by Jacqueline Wong)
+(Reporting by David Shepardson; Editing by Jacqueline Wong and Clarence Fernandez)

 By David Shepardson